Step 1: Understand Your Obligations and Requirements

 Make sure your production export includes all the standard load file formats – lfp, opt, dat and even csv.
 The receiving party will only need the dat file and one of either the lfp or opt.
 However, it is industry standard to export your production with all of these load file types as different eDiscovery tools may have different requirements for importing a load file.
 In Digital WarRoom, you are able to upload a standard load file to your eDiscovery environment using our built-in wizard without the need for an outside consultant.
 For most load files, you should have no problem using this tool to align the incoming fields with the fields in your local environment.

-If you are on the receiving end of a production delivery, make sure that someone is assigned the job of validating a production that came in.
+If you are on the receiving end of a production delivery, make sure that someone is assigned the management job of validating a production that came in.
 This delivery should be tracked in an audit log which will be useful down the line to verify that you met your legal obligations.

 Document productions may seem daunting at first.
 We find that most issues with productions fall under several predictable categories.
-If you have any questions about how a document production will work specifically in Digital WarRoom, feel free to leave a comment, or reach out to us directly by leaving a message in the footer of this page.
+If you have any questions about how a document production will work specifically in solutions like Digital WarRoom, feel free to leave a comment, or reach out to us directly by leaving a message in the footer of this page.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.